 Clintwood is a very small town located in the state of Virginia.
 With a population of 1,325 people and two constituent neighborhoods, Clintwood is the 243rd largest community in Virginia.

 Unlike some towns, Clintwood isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Clintwood are a mix of both white- and blue-collar jobs.
-Overall, Clintwood is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Clintwood who work in office and administrative support (17.42%), sales jobs (13.26%), and food service (10.04%).
+Overall, Clintwood is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Clintwood who work in office and administrative support (13.71%), healthcare (12.00%), and sales jobs (11.62%).

 As is often the case in a small town, Clintwood doesn't have a public transportation system that people use for their commute.

-The citizens of Clintwood are slightly better educated than the national average of 21.84% for all cities and towns, with 22.00% of adults in Clintwood having a bachelor's degree or advanced degree.
+In terms of college education, Clintwood is nearly on par with the US average for all cities of 21.84%: 20.98% of adults 25 and older in Clintwood have a bachelor's degree or advanced degree.

 The people who call Clintwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clintwood residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Clintwood include German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Clintwood is English.
 Other important languages spoken here include Spanish and Japanese.